Clay Roof Tiles vs. Shingles: What's the Difference?

 clay tiles vs shingles

-They are pleasing to the eye and durable, they can require extensive upgrades to the structure of your roof and they are expensive to install and maintain.
+They are pleasing to the eye and durable, they can require extensive upgrades to the structure of your roof, but they are expensive to install and maintain.

 What Makes Clay Roof Tiles So Appealing?